espressif/esp32-camera/README.md

 ## General Information

-This repository hosts ESP32 compatible driver for OV2640, OV3660, OV5640, OV7670 and OV7725 image sensors.
+This repository hosts ESP32, ESP32-S2 and ESP32-S3 compatible driver for OV2640, OV3660, OV5640, OV7670 and OV7725 image sensors.
 Additionally it provides a few tools, which allow converting the captured frame data to the more common BMP and JPEG formats.

 ## Important to Remember